mosi-arch/research/Mathematics/02-safe-unique-random-number.md

 This equation always is : **O(log n)**

-Example 1 of 1 is prime:
+Example 1 of 1 is prime: (remember we need check valid prime num, not 1 of 1. maybe a num by hundred digits!)
 ```js
 // Compute number pi to 1000 digits
 const pi = Math.PI.toPrecision(1000);